-Essential to ensuring a healthy campus environment is a community-wide understanding of and commitment to our collective responsibility to adhere to health practices and guidelines that will help keep each of us and those around us safe and well.
+Essential to ensuring a healthy campus environment is a community-wide understanding of, and commitment to, our collective responsibility to uphold health practices and guidelines.

 Adaptive strategies for health and safety

-To best inform our thinking in this area, and to advise our next steps, we have established a partnership with Keeling & Associates—a higher education consulting firm with broad experience in campus health-related issues.
-Keeling & Associates has been a vital voice in our planning and we will continue to engage with the firm throughout the summer and upcoming academic year.
-As part of our ongoing consultation with Keeling & Associates, and in coordination with our working groups, we are pursuing a series of measures to help mitigate health risks on our campus, in preparation for a residential fall semester.
+To best inform our thinking in this area, over the summer we established a partnership with Keeling & Associates—a higher education consulting firm with broad experience in campus health-related issues.
+Keeling & Associates has been a vital voice in our planning.
+As part of our ongoing consultation with Keeling & Associates, and in coordination with our working groups, we are continuing to pursue a series of measures to help mitigate health risks on our campus.

-Every student and employee will be required to wear a mask or face covering on campus.
+Every student in the residential cohort and employee will be required to wear a mask or face covering on campus.
 Large gatherings where social distancing is not feasible will not be permitted.
 Updated: as of September 1, 2020 please note effects on gatherings and physical distancing of the all-student quarantine.

 Facilities services have been trained in the most recent Centers for Disease Control (CDC) and Department of Health (DOH) cleaning guidelines.
 They will prioritize cleaning frequent-use and high-touch areas.
 Community members will be responsible for regularly cleaning their own spaces.

 All community members are responsible for monitoring their own health on a daily basis.
-Checklists for checking your symptoms and guidance about what to do if you have a fever or feel ill will be provided.
+Checklists for checking your symptoms and guidance about what to do if you have a fever or feel ill are available.

-The College has developed protocols, consistent with the recommendations from the Centers for Disease Control (CDC), the American Health Association, and the Pennsylvania Department of Health, for contact tracing and establishing spaces to isolate any student who tests positive for COVID-19.
-We also developed plans to appropriately quarantine students who have been exposed to COVID-19 to decrease transmission and prevent outbreaks.
+The College has developed protocols, consistent with the recommendations from the Centers for Disease Control (CDC), the American Health Association, and the Pennsylvania Department of Health, for contact tracing and isolating any student who tests positive for COVID-19.
+We have also developed plans to appropriately quarantine students who have been exposed to COVID-19 to decrease further transmission.
 Various community members across campus have completed training this summer through Johns Hopkins University to learn to conduct contact tracing in accordance with World Health Organization (WHO) guidelines.

 Visitors will be limited to those who are on campus to support the academic, administrative, or residential missions of the College.